Guerrilla marketing: Astroturfing

 Astroturfing is among the most controversial guerrilla marketing strategies, and it has a high risk of backfiring for the company marketing the product or service.
 Astroturfing derives from artificial “turf”, often used in stadiums or tennis courts – also known as fake grass.
 Hence, fake endorsements, testimonials and recommendations are all products of Astroturfing in the public-relations sector.
 Astroturfing involves generating an artificial hype around a particular product or company through a review or discussion on online blogs or forums by an individual who is paid to convey a positive view yet who does not reveal their true motivation.
 This can have a negative and detrimental effect on a company, should the consumer suspect that the review or opinion is inauthentic and manipulative of public opinion.
-The end result is damage to the company's reputation, and possibly litigation.
+The result is damage to the company's reputation, and possibly litigation.

 Street marketing

 Street marketing uses unconventional means of advertising or promoting products and brands in public areas.
 The main goal is to encourage consumers to remember and recall the brand or product marketed.
 As a division of guerrilla marketing, street marketing is specific to all marketing activities carried out in streets and public areas such as parks, streets, and events.
 Street marketing also encompasses advertising outdoors, such as on shopping trolleys (shopping carts, in the US), public toilets, sides of cars or public transport, manhole covers, footpaths, rubbish bins, etc.

 Street marketing is not confined to fixed print-form advertisements.
 It is common practice for organizations to use brand ambassadors who distribute product samples or discount vouchers, and answer queries about the product while emphasizing the brand.
-The brand ambassadors may be accompanied by a kiosk which contains the product samples or demonstration materials, or they may be wearing a "walking billboard".
+The brand ambassadors may be accompanied by a kiosk containing product samples or demonstration materials, or wearing a "walking billboard".
 The physical interaction with consumers has a greater influencing power than traditional passive advertising.

 Street marketing is understood as mobilizing not only the space of the streets but also the imagination of the street: that of street culture and street art.
-The Y-generation broadly consisting of young urbanites (15 – 30 years old), is often put forth as the most susceptible target for the campaigns due to its associations with the culture of the street.
+Young urbanites are often put forth as the most susceptible target for these campaigns due to their associations with the culture of the street.

 According to Marcel Saucet and Bernard Cova, street marketing can be used as a general term encompassing six principal types of activities: